strkcodes/strkcodes/README.md

 ────────── ⋆⋅☆⋅⋆ ──────────

 ### 🤍 currently working on

+- [ ] currently taking CS61A: Structure and Interpretation of Computer Programs
+- [ ] writing code by hand before typing
 - [ ] finishing Stroustrup Ch.
-3
+3  (quit)
-- [ ] writing code by hand before typing

 ────────── ⋆⋅☆⋅⋆ ──────────